-While 83% of larger companies already use fully or partially self funded health insurance, 87% of smaller businesses haven’t yet figured out how to control heathcare costs by implementing self funded health insurance.
+While 83% of larger companies already use fully or partially self-funded health insurance, 87% of smaller businesses haven’t yet figured out how to control heathcare costs by implementing a self-funded plan.

-Myth #1 – Self Funded Health Plans are Way Too Risky
+Myth #1 – Self-Funded Health Plans are Way Too Risky

 Imagine self-insuring your car instead of paying an insurance company to do that.
 You’d be the one to pay the costs of any damage you do to the health and property of others.
 If that sounds too risky, you’d be right.

 However, with rising rates on traditional health insurance and the introduction of the Affordable Care Act, things quickly changed.
 Smart insurers and Third Party Administrators (TPAs) started creating tailor-made products for companies interested in self funding, regardless of company size.

-While self funded health plans and fully insured plans have all of the same parts, the ability to put those parts together in the way that best suits your company is a quality-raising, cost-saving game-changer.
-When a company self-funds, it has the opportunity to:
+One-size-fits-all plans sometimes don’t offer good coverage at all.
+While self-funded and fully insured plans have all of the same constituent parts, the ability to put those parts together in the way that best suits your company is a quality-raising, cost-saving game-changer.

 - Design a unique healthcare plan that meets its specific needs and the unique needs of its employees